VRConservation/cmp5/1_intro.md

 ![meeting](zimage/meet.png)

-:::{seealso} GETTING MORE INFORMATION ON KEY THEMES
+:::{seealso} BOX 2: GETTING MORE INFORMATION ON KEY THEMES
 :class: dropdown
 CS 5.0 includes deeper treatment on a number of themes prioritized by our community, as summarized here.
 Where relevant, each CS step section integrates concepts related to these themes.
 In the interest of keeping the Conservation Standards focused primarily on high-level practices and principles, some thematic groups have developed supplemental briefs that explain more about the theme, provide high-level guidance, and share resources.